JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 order.
 Both consumers are deliberately stalled on mutually prime periods, so the store-and-forward path is genuinely exercised.

-Seven phases (three PRI periods each): a baseline pulse, a short pulse (tests `moving_avg`'s edge smear), a **glitch** narrower than `min_width`, a `max_width` cap that forces the **CW** force-close path, a long pulse at a different amplitude, a threshold deliberately set to suppress every pulse in that phase, and an amplitude too weak to cross a calibrated threshold.
+Eight phases (three PRI periods each): a baseline pulse at +Fs/8, a short pulse at **−Fs/8** (a negative frequency, which a sign-flipped `atan2` fails), a **glitch** narrower than `min_width`, a `max_width` cap that forces the **CW** force-close path, a long pulse at a different amplitude, an **LFM chirp** (the only phase where `freq_start` and `freq_stop` must differ), a threshold deliberately set to suppress every pulse in that phase, and an amplitude too weak to cross a calibrated threshold.
 All thresholds are calibrated programmatically from the golden power model (see section 2's scaling note), never hand-picked round numbers.
-Net: 15 candidates detected, 9 released, 6 rejected (3 glitch + 3 CW).
+Net: 18 candidates detected, 12 released, 6 rejected (3 glitch + 3 CW).

+The measurement fields are checked the same way as everything else — against a bit-exact Python model, not a tolerance.
+That model mirrors the NCO, the conjugate product, the ping-pong block accumulators, all 14 CORDIC iterations (including the arithmetic-shift floor semantics and the quadrant pre-rotation), the piecewise-linear logarithm, and the noise estimator's excision guard.
+The numbers it produces are independently checkable by hand: the baseline phase measures **+0.125000 turns/sample** against a carrier set to exactly Fs/8, and the noise phase measures a **16.22 dBFS** floor against 16.2 dBFS predicted from the LFSR's statistics.

+**The noise phase's placement is load-bearing too.** `dc_block`'s running mean carries across phases, so the first pulse after a change in signal level is measured against a mean still settling from the previous phase — its DC-blocked power comes out several times lower than its siblings'.
+Adding noise on top of that pushes it below `threshold_low` mid-pulse, and the hysteresis SM then correctly reports one pulse as several.
+The noise lives on a phase whose three peaks agree to ~12%, which has the headroom.

 **The phase order is load-bearing.** Both rejecting phases sit *before* a releasing one.
 A rejected pulse is erased by draining its buffered beats and